The Last Hudson Dealership

 Erected 1998 by Depot Town Association.

 Location.
+42° 14.772′ N, 83° 36.596′ W. Marker is in Ypsilanti, Michigan, in Washtenaw County.
+Marker can be reached from the intersection of East Cross Street and North River Street, on the right when traveling west.
+Marker is along the sidewalk between 29 and 33 East Cross Street, about 350 feet west of North River Road.
 Touch for map.
-Marker is along the sidewalk between 29 and 33 East Cross Street, about 350 feet west of North River Road.
 Marker is at or near this postal address: 29 East Cross Street, Ypsilanti MI 48198, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 The Oliver House (here, next to this marker); The Real McCoy (here, next to this marker); Michigan Central Railroad Gardens (here, next to this marker); Michigan Central Railroad Depot (a few steps from this marker); The Thompson Building (a few steps from this marker); Ypsilanti Woolen Mill Company (a few steps from this marker); Early Days in Depot Town (a few steps from this marker); Michigan Central Freighthouse (about 300 feet away, measured in a direct line).
 Touch for a list and map of all markers in Ypsilanti.